futurepaul/abdc/content/prompts.md

 ## Lightning send (remote)

-Alice wants to send a lightning payment to Bob, but Bob isn't in QR code scanning range.
+Car wants to send a lightning payment to Bob, but Bob isn't in QR code scanning range.

 ## Lightning receive (remote)

-Bob wants to receive a lightning payment from Alice, but can't show her a QR code.
+Sahil wants to receive a lightning payment from Alice, but can't show her a QR code.

 ## Restaurant tip

-Alice had an excellent meal and would like to tip the wait staff when paying.
+Paul had an excellent meal and would like to tip the wait staff when paying.

 ## Self-custody

-Justin Moon has been DCAing on an exchange but heard "not your keys not your coins" on a podcast.
+Justin has been DCAing on an exchange but just heard "not your keys not your coins" on a podcast.

 ## NFC aka "boop to pay"

-Alice and Bob have phones with built-in NFC.
-Alice owes Bob $100 for painting her Warhammer figurines.
+Ben and Alice have phones with built-in NFC.
+Ben owes Alice $100 for painting his Warhammer figurines.

+## Unified on-chain and lightning

+Alice wants to pay Bob but she isn't sure what the difference between lightning and "on-chain" is.
+Bob's wallet supports BIP21 Unified QR codes. wyd

+## Copy cat

+Steal a prompt from another group, but target a different persona than them.